 “Barrion’s Blind,” Kora repeated.
 “In a lot of cases, it works better than direct offense.”

 Peter turned to Eun.
-“Maybe not for you—it doesn’t really fit your personality.”
+“Maybe it’s not for you—it doesn’t really fit your personality.”

 “Use it carefully,” Kora cautioned.
-“Give us a warning.
-If you cast it at the wrong time, you’ll—”
+“And give us a warning next time.
+If you cast it at the wrong time—”

 “Can I try?”
 Peter asked Kora.
 “Maybe I can—”

 “Absolutely not,” Kora stated firmly.
 “You’re way too reckless.
-It’s better left in Eun’s hands; she’ll remember to tell us before she casts it.
-You’ll just pop it off and fuck us all.”
+Eun will tell us before she casts it; you’ll just pop it off and fuck us all.”

 “Not true,” Peter muttered, rubbing the back of his neck.
 “I’d—”